nottrobin/robinwinslow.uk/_posts/2016-06-23-fix-docker-networking-dns.md

 ## Update the Docker daemon

 To achieve this, you need to change the DNS settings of the Docker daemon.
-In recent versions of [Ubuntu][ubuntu], you do this by opening up `/lib/systemd/system/docker.service`, e.g.:
+In recent versions of [Ubuntu](http://www.ubuntu.com), you do this by opening up `/lib/systemd/system/docker.service`, e.g.:

 ``` bash
 $ sudo vim /lib/systemd/system/docker.service